mauroreisvieira/harmonix-hub/packages/testing/README.md

 # @harmonix-hub/testing

-This package provides Jest configurations for projects developed with Code Harmony Kit.
+This package provides Jest configurations for projects developed with Harmonix hub.

 ## Installation